josephpowi/gpdatascript2020/README.md

-# gpdatascript2020
-data processing code for genomepaint

-## scripts used to generate SNVindels VCF file and other types of variant including SV, CNV, LOH, ITD and FUSION.
+# Scripts for compiling the somatic alterations of the pediatric cancer dataset (v1) in GenomePaint

 ## Pediatric_SNVindel_vcf_generator

-scripts used to generate SNVindels VCF file
+Scripts used to generate the VCF file

 Pediatric_SNVindel_vcf_generator.ipynb - Pipeline to generate VCF file

 ## Pediatric_svcnv_generator

-scripts used to generate svcnv file (the file including SV, CNV, LOH, ITD and FUSION.)
+Scripts used to generate the "svcnv" file, including fusion, SV, CNV, LOH, ITD.

 Pediatric_svcnv_generator.ipynb - Pipeline to generate svcnv file